"The tower" (Strong's #G3093)

 The city of Magdala is located on the western shore of the Sea of Galilee just north of Tiberias.
-The word Magdalene, used in the New Testament in relation to a woman named Mary, simply means a female inhabitant of the city of Magdala.
+The word Magdalene, used in the New Testament, simply means a female inhabitant of the city.

 Mary from the city

-In the end of the sabbath, as it began to dawn toward the first day of the week, came Mary Magdalene and the other Mary to see the sepulchre.
+In the end of the sabbath, as it began to dawn toward the first day of the week, came Mary Magdalene (Mary of Magdala) and the other Mary to see the sepulchre.

-Now when Jesus was risen early the first day of the week, he appeared first to Mary Magdalene, out of whom he had cast seven devils.
+Now when Jesus was risen early the first day of the week, he appeared first to Mary Magdalene (Mary of Magdala), out of whom he had cast seven devils.

 And it came to pass afterward, that he (Jesus) went throughout every city and village, preaching and shewing the glad tidings of the kingdom of God: and the twelve were with him,

 And certain women, which had been healed of evil spirits and infirmities, Mary called Magdalene, out of whom went seven devils, and Joanna the wife of Chuza Herod's steward, and Susanna, and many others, which ministered unto him of their substance.

-It was Mary Magdalene, and Joanna, and Mary the mother of James, and other women that were with them, which told these things unto the apostles.
+It was Mary Magdalene (Mary of Magdala), and Joanna, and Mary the mother of James, and other women that were with them, which told these things unto the apostles.

-Now there stood by the cross of Jesus his mother, and his mother's sister, Mary the wife of Cleophas, and Mary Magdalene.
+Now there stood by the cross of Jesus his mother, and his mother's sister, Mary the wife of Cleophas, and Mary Magdalene (Mary of Magdala).

 Mary Magdalene (Mary of Magdala) came and told the disciples that she had seen the Lord, and that he had spoken these things unto her.